Naon no Yaon: History

 Naon no Yaon is produced by all-female band Show-Ya and each member recommends acts and helps decide the performers, but lead singer Keiko Terada is the main force behind the festival.
-On the variety of participants, Terada explained that because there were not many all-female bands when the event was first started, idols, actresses and professional wrestlers took part in the past.
-However, she said the number of female bands had increased significantly by 2014 and that they had to put limits on the number of solo artists and bands they can have.
+She was inspired by The Alfee's performance to 100,000 people on the Tokyo waterfront in 1986.
+After Terada explained her thoughts on a radio program, Show-Ya's record company and agency got onboard with the idea.
+With the Equal Employment Opportunity Law enacted just that same year, the music industry was still male-dominated and all-female bands were rare.
+Whenever Show-Ya appeared on a music television show, they would ask fellow female talents who were there at the same time if they would be interested in participating in an all-female concert.
+Thus, the early Naon no Yaon events featured a wide variety of participants, including idols, actresses and professional wrestlers.
+However, in 2014 Terada said the number of female bands had increased significantly and that they had to put limits on the number of solo artists and bands they can have.

-The first Naon no Yaon festival was held at Hibiya Open-Air Concert Hall (Hibiya Yagai Ongakudō) on September 20, 1987.
+The first Naon no Yaon festival was held at Hibiya Open-Air Concert Hall (Hibiya Yagai Ongakudō) in Tokyo on September 20, 1987.
 The "naon" in the title was devised by reversing the syllables of "onna", the Japanese word for "woman", while "yaon" is a commonly used abbreviation of the venue's name.
 Naon no Yaon was held at the same concert hall in September annually for five years; from 1987 until 1991, the year Terada left Show-Ya.
 In addition to the host band, Princess Princess performed almost every year.
 Ann Lewis, Nokko, and Minako Honda are some of the other musical acts that performed during the original run of the festival.